Tembo Savings logo

 When should I start investing?

 Thankfully, with the help of a Cash Lifetime ISA, you can put your money to work and save a deposit sooner without risking your money on the stock market.
-Save up to £4,000 a year in your LISA and the government will boost your savings by 25%, up to £1,000.
-You’ll earn interest on your savings too — 4.75% AER (variable) if you open a Tembo Lifetime ISA.
+Save up to £4,000 per tax year in your Lifetime ISA and the government will boost your savings by 25%, up to £1,000.
+You’ll earn interest on your savings too - with Tembo, you’ll earn the market-leading rate of 4.30% AER (variable).
+Find out more here.

 Read more: Is an ISA better than a pension?